 3. What is the Centrelink Income Test?

-The Centrelink income test is conducted by Centrelink to determine whether you need to pay an income tested fee or not.
-It can apply to pensioners and non pensioners and measures your income outside of the pension e.g. from rental properties or shares.
-You don't need to complete any forms for this, Centrelink conduct the test, and then notify the Department of Health & Ageing, who inform the centre of the fees required.
-If you wish to find out further information, contact Centrelink; you can also ask to speak to a financial advisor at Centrelink.
+The Centrelink Income Test is conducted by Centrelink to determine whether you need to pay an income tested fee or not.
+It can apply to pensioners and non-pensioners and measures your income outside of the pension e.g. from rental properties or shares.
+You don't need to complete any forms for this, as Centrelink conduct the test and then notify the Department of Health & Ageing, who will inform the centre of the fees required.
+If you wish to find out further information, you can contact Centrelink and ask to speak to a financial advisor.

 Centrelink : P 13 23 00 | Website : www.centrelink.com.au

 1. What is a power of attorney?

 In NSW, a power of attorney is a legal document that appoints one person (the attorney) to act on behalf of another (the principal or donor) in relation to their property and financial affairs.
 For example, the appointed attorney can buy and sell property and operate your bank accounts.
 It does not allow anyone to make medical or life decisions on your behalf.
 The attorney is someone you trust – someone who may be a family member or a close friend.
 You can make either an ordinary or enduring power of attorney.
 An ordinary power of attorney ceases to have effect if you lose the capability to make financial decisions, but an enduring power of attorney continues to have effect after you lose the ability to make financial decisions.

 2. Who can make a power of attorney?